 Ami and Adam were keen to take advantage of all Curradine Barns’ facilities on their big day.
 This meant Ami and her bridesmaids arrived bright and early to get ready in the spacious Bridal Dressing Room.
 Located just a few steps away from Granary Barn, Ami didn’t have far to go to meet her groom.
 Their ceremony took place in the atmospheric Barns, with family and friends looking on.

-One of the highlights of the couple’s wedding day was their delicious food feast, provided by Galloping Gourmet.
+One of the highlights of the couple’s wedding day was their delicious food feast.
 For their wedding breakfast, they indulged in a country vegetable soup, followed by a burgundy chicken main and rich chocolate torte dessert.
 Come evening, the pair and their wedding guests tucked into the two’s favourite food – wood-fired pizza.

 Ami and Adam’s evening celebrations began with a bang, with live music from one of the most popular Staffordshire wedding bands.
 The Red Letters played a cracking mix of tunes to suit everyone and kept guests and the newlyweds on the dance floor all night long.
 In fact, Adam got up on stage to join the band at one point – much to Ami’s surprise.

 At the end of the night, the pair retired to Curradine’s unique Honeymoon Suite.
 Of course, that wasn’t before the couple’s sparkler send-off – a romantic close to their perfect day.